spoleto-software/Spoleto.SMS/README.md

 For ``AddProvider()``, the method expects a SMS provider instance, e.g.: ``AddProvider(new SmscProvider(options))``.
 However, direct usage of this method is generally unnecessary since the SMS providers include extension methods for registration.
-For instance, the RavenSMS channel provides the ``AddSmsc()`` extension method that simplifies its registration.
+For instance, the SMSC channel provides the ``AddSmsc()`` extension method that simplifies its registration.

 The ``Create()`` function straightforwardly creates a new SmsService instance.